Overview of CAAM-HP

 - Three (3) persons nominated jointly by academic institutions in the Community offering training in medicine (other than dental medicine and veterinary medicine)

-- Professor Samuel Ramsewak, Dean, Faculty of Medical Sciences, University of the West Indies, St. Augustine Campus, Trinidad & Tobago.
+- Professor Joseph Branday, Dean, Faculty of Medical Sciences, The University of the West Indies, Cave Hill Campus, Barbados.

 - Dr Alison Dobbie, Senior Associate Dean for Education, Ross University School of Medicine

 - Professor Marios Loukas, St Georges University School of Medicine, Grenada